go-outside-labs/story-protocol-takehome/literature_review/README.md

 After the preprocessing step, to answer a client's query, the server must compute only roughly `N 32-bit` integer multiplications and additions on a database of `N bytes`.
 The catch is that the client must download a *hint* matrix about the database contents after this preprocessing.

-Therefore, a simple serve PIR scheme would comprise two phases:
+Therefore, a simple server PIR scheme would comprise two phases:

 * **the offline phase**, with pre-computations and the exchange of *hints*, and